hawkinsw/QoOID/draft-olden-ippm-qoo.md

 To do that we need to make articulating the network requirements a little bit more complicated.
 A key design goal was to have a distance measure between perfect and useless, and have a way of quantifying what is ‘better’.

-We extend the requirements (new highlighted in **bold**):
+We extend the requirements to include the quality required for perfection and a quality threshold beyond which the application is considered useless.

-**Network Requirements for Perfection (NRP):** At 4 Mbps,  99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) **for the outcome to be perfect**.
+Network Requirements for Perfection (NRP), for example: At 4 Mbps,  99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be perfect.
-**Network Requirement points of uselessness (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be useless.**
+Network Requirement points of uselessness (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be useless.

 Where the NRPoU percentiles and NRP are a required pair.
 I.e., if the 99.9th percentile is part of the point of uselessness then the  network requirements must also include the 99.9th percentile.

 # Calculating Quality of Outcome (QoO)

-At this point we have everything to calculate the quality of the application outcome.
+At this point we have everything we need to calculate the quality of the application outcome.
 The QoO.
 There are 3 scenarios:

 1. The network meets all the requirements for perfection.
 There is a 100% chance that the application is not lagging because of the network
 2. The network does meet one of the criteria of uselessness, including bandwidth.
 There is a 0% chance that the application will work because of the network